Glendale Heights Criminal Law Information Center

 Experienced Award-Winning Criminal Defense Attorney for Glendale Heights Criminal Cases

 Glendale Heights criminal defense attorney, James Dimeas, is a nationally-recognized, award-winning criminal defense attorney.
 Recently, James Dimeas was named a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018" by the American Society of Legal Advocates.
 James Dimeas has been named a "Best DUI Attorney."
+The National Academy of Criminal Defense Attorneys awarded James Dimeas the "Top 10 Attorney Award for the State of Illinois."
 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 The National Trial Lawyers have named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
 The American Institute of Criminal Law Attorneys have recognized James Dimeas as a "10 Best Attorney for Client Satisfaction."
 AVVO rates James Dimeas as "Superb", the highest rating possible for any criminal defense lawyer in the United States.

 Glendale Heights criminal defense lawyer, James Dimeas, has an office conveniently located within a short driving distance of Glendale Heights and the DuPage County Courthouse.
 James Dimeas resides nearby and is active in the community.
 James Dimeas is well-known and respected in the area and is frequently and regularly at the DuPage County Courthouse handling criminal cases.